 Properties occupied by the Bank are either leased or directly owned by the Bank.
 In October 2009, the Bank moved into its new head office building at Av.
 24 de Julho in Lisbon, which had been under construction since September 2007.
 The property is owned directly by the Bank.
-The bank's IT infrastructure is housed at a secure location in suburban Lisbon and a redundant back-up site is located in Porto.
+The bank's IT infrastructure is housed at a secure location in suburban Lisbon and a redundant back-up site is located in Oporto.

 The Bank's retail brand, bigonline, refers to an internet investment service managed exclusively by BiG and has no separate legal identity.
-The complementary brand Banco BiG is also used with our mass-market approach to retail banking via our physical branches, supported by the online platform.
+The registered brand, Banco BiG, is also used with our mass-market approach to retail banking via our physical branches, supported by the online platform.

-Internal Organization around Business Segments
+Business Segments